makersacademy/takeaway-challenge/README.md

 I would like to receive a text such as "Thank you!
 Your order was placed and will be delivered before 18:52" after I have ordered
 ```

-My approach
+Coding approach
 -----

+TDD using RSpec

+I tried to design the program using Single Responsibility Principle, but ended up with more than I would like inside the `Order` class in particular.
+If I had more time available I would have extracted that probably into a basket and checkout class, and maybe an Orders class for storing all orders (not currently a requirement in the user stories).

+I stored the menu hash in a class of it's own as a constant.

-Program design, split out Menu class (which is essentially access to data), Order class performs most actions on the menu, and stores the items ordered in the basket.
-Checkout stores all orders, resets the basket and sends the text message via Twilio.
+When running `order.checkout` it confirms the amount in the CLI, resets the basket and sends a confirmation text message via Twilio.

-TDD approach

 Running the program